fsharp/fslang-design/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md

 # Motivation
 [motivation]: #motivation

 It is reasonable to use extension methods to retrofit operators and other semantics on to existing types.
-This "completes the picture" with everything allowed by extension methods in a natural way.
+This "completes the picture" as extension methods in a natural way.

 # Detailed design
 [design]: #detailed-design

-The main technical challenges are

-- the precise specification of scoping, operator resolution and SRTP constraints

-- backwards compat
+The proposed change is as follows:

+1. Each SRTP constraint incorporates the relevant extension methods in-scope at the point the SRTP constraint is asserted (in the terminology of the compiler, this is the point a generic construct is used and "freshened").
+The accessibility domain (i.e. the methods in scope) is also noted as part of the constraint.
+Both of these pieces of information are propagated as part of the constraint.

+2. When attempting to solve the constraint, the extension methods are taken into account if overload resolution is attempted for the constraint.

+3. Built-in constraint solutions for things like `op_Addition` constraints are applied if and when the relevant types match precisely, and are applied even if some extension methods of that name are available.

 # Drawbacks